 Dada´s place offers more than only accommodation on Koh Mook!

 There’s a restaurant in the place and Dada, the owner, can help you organize anything you need from a day tour excursion to hiring a kayak or a motorbike.
 She also offers one of the cheapest prices on the island for excursions and hiring things like kayaks or bicycles.
 You can book the place or find more information by clicking on this link.
 I receive a small commission on your purchase through this link.

 Other accommodations for a backpackers price

-Other accommodations for a low budget traveller include Koh Mook Hostel, they offer beds in shared dorm rooms for 350 Baht including breakfast.
+Other accommodations for a low-budget traveler include Koh Mook Hostel, which offer beds in shared dorm rooms including breakfast.
 Bamboo Hut Bangalow offers small huts for about the same price as Koh Mook Garden Beach Resort but they´re located a bit closer to Had Farang Beach (Charlies Beach), so you can walk home from Mong Bar.
 Click here if you prefer to book with Agoda.
 I receive a small commission on your purchase through the above links with Booking and Agoda.